timarcher/Drone/wiki/15-Peripheral-Updates/Peripheral-Updates.md

 This page contains details on a variety of miscellaneous updates made to the peripherals of the drone.
+- 3d printing a new top lid for the drone.
+- Updating the payload configuration.
+- Adding a second Here4 GPS and configuring GPS for Yaw.
+- Disabling the HereFlow Range Finder.
+- Setting up the TFMini-S Range Finder to to be a DroneCAN device using a Matek AP_PERIPH CAN Node L431 Board.

 # YouTube Video
 - [Hexacopter Drone Build Project – Part 15 Peripheral Updates](https://youtu.be/fCVuGHLcOwo)